Ezku/equanimous-tribble/content/3-empirical-study/2-data-collection.md

 Table: Overview of audio material on dailies by daily index number and date. *Recorded* is the duration of the audio recording. *Effective* is the duration of the part of the recording constituting the daily activities (see \ref{daily-segment-lengths}). *Attendance* is the number of participants present.
 Attendance numbers marked with $\geq$ are lower bounds deduced from recordings in scenarios where the number was not reported in daily memos. \label{daily-overview}

-### Attendance and language

 The dailies gathered an attendance of three to ten participants.
-As table \ref{daily-overview} shows, there is a drop in attendance halfway through the observation period.
+There is a drop in attendance halfway through the observation period, shown by \ref{daily-overview}.
 This is attributable to national holidays and the associated vacation periods starting in a staggered fashion.
 The team's mean daily attendance during normal operation appears to be seven to eight participants (dailies `01` to `05` and `12` to `20`).

 Attendees' overall roles in the team could be divided into four categories: *developers* working on the product directly, *quality assurance* responsible for testing the product and verifying that requirements are met, *product owners* capable of making backlog priorizations, and *management* whose opinion carries great weight in the way of conducting operations (such as the daily itself).
 Developers and quality assurance were by convention compelled to take part (at the absence of a good reason to the contrary), whereas product owners and management were not.
 Roles, *e.g.* that of product owner and management, may overlap; in this case the more situationally relevant label will be used per transcribed interaction.